Be prepared. Don’t be a victim.

 - Some meals missed the mark on taste

-Based on the overall balance of nutrition, flavor, convenience, variety, and price, we recommend Emergency Essentials’ Premier One-Month Food Supply for most people (which is just three of the same bucket).
-The $380 three-bucket option covers two people for 15-18 days at a generous 2,700-2,275 calories per day.
+Based on the overall balance of nutrition, flavor, convenience, variety, and price, we recommend Emergency Essentials’ 21 Day Kit for most people (which is just three of the same bucket).
+The $300 two-bucket option covers two people for 15-18 days at a generous 2,700-2,275 calories per day.

 If you just need to cover one person for two weeks in the cheapest way possible, you can buy one bucket for $130 and stretch the 27,330 total calories an extra day or two at 1,900 calories per day instead of the usual 2,275.
 Or buy two buckets for the cheapest way to cover two people.
 But we’d recommend a minimum of two buckets regardless, even for one person, just for redundancy and the unexpected.

 The variety of food and ability to customize a meal really stood out.
-It has the widest variety in terms of breakfasts, main meals, snacks, drinks (regular and chocolate whey milk, vitamin-fortified apple drink), and even rice pudding for dessert.
+This product has the widest variety in terms of breakfasts, main meals, snacks, and drinks (regular and chocolate whey milk, vitamin-fortified apple drink), and it even has rice pudding for dessert.

 Emergency Essentials also stands out with flavors and products not found in other companies’ buckets, such as Strawberry Banana Oatmeal, French Onion Soup, Rice Pudding, and Apple Drink.